FNNDSC/pfioh/README.rst

         [--ip <IP>]

         The IP interface on which to listen.
-Default %s.
+Defaults to current host IP.

         [--port <port>]
         The port on which to listen.
 Defaults to '5055'.

-        [--man <manpage>]
-        Internal man page with more detail on specific calls.

         [--forever]
         Start service and do not terminate.